hashsequence/avgCableDiameterApi/README.md

 ### Scope

-* The specification did not specify authentication nor encryption requirements and is not part of the core challenge, though if implemented the certificates can be create and signed using openssl, I have taken the liberty to create the certificates for server side authentication and client side authentication, and a bash script is available in the ssl folder (genCerts.sh) to create said certificates, and we can use the following to enable tls if needed:
+* The specification did not specify authentication nor encryption requirements and is not part of the core challenge, though if implemented the certificates can be created and signed using openssl, I have taken the liberty to create the certificates for server side authentication and client side authentication, and a bash script is available in the ssl folder (genCerts.sh) to create said certificates (self-signed), the following resources would be useful in enabling tls for web service:

     https://golang.org/pkg/net/http/#Server.ListenAndServeTLS